denten-books/plain-text/0-intro.md

 become media.
 They disappear into the background, cease producing meaning, become a stage for meaning-making, and like the stage disappear from view.

+Losing sight of the material contexts of knowledge production is politically perilous, because those who own the contexts set the terms of engagement.
-The condition of exile, by contrast, allows the displaced to once again transform habituated media into meaningful information.
+Estrangement arrests the process of material concealment.
+The condition of exile allows the displaced to once again transform habituated media into meaningful information.
 In exile, "everything is unusual," Flusser wrote [@flusser_does_2011, 81].
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
 Discovery, he concluded "begins as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].

-One could write, for example, "a field of study," without much thought about figurative space.
+One could write, to take a simple example, "a field of study," without much thought about figurative space.
 Shklovsky would have the reader pause to consider the implications [@shklovksy_sborniki_1917].
 In what sense do ideas resemble (or not) a field?
 The poet could further make this metaphor strange.
 To evoke a light-hearted illustration one could write: "to scythe a verdant field of literary study."
 The verb (to scythe) and the adjective (verdant) create an unexpected transference of new qualities not present in the original image (intellectual field).
 These qualities "overdetermine" or "saturate" the metaphor, exposing its conceit.
-Subsequently, we realize that the two domains---intellectual and horticultural---do not map onto each other perfectly, leaving a semantic remainder: the stuff that does not fit.
+One can do to fields of grass what one cannot to ideas.
+Subsequently, we realize that the two domains---intellectual and horticultural---do not map onto each other perfectly, leaving a semantic
+remainder: the stuff that does not fit.
 The reader discovers "intellectual fields" for what they are: habituated metaphors, neither natural nor self-apparent.
 The metaphor is made strange again through purposeful defamiliarization.
-To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of
-structuralism: a discussion about the field on a field.
+To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of structuralism: a discussion about the field on a field.
 Such literary artifice would make actual the implied connections between fields of grass and fields of ideas.
 The writer now shows what was merely told before.
 The technique of defamiliarization finally renews the figure: discarding hardened clichés while suggesting novel linkages between constituent concepts: intellectual chaff, leaves of mental grass, the combines of thought.

 The formalists understood habituated metaphors to diminish the vitality of experience.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while